a-dri-an-S/CodeSignal-Arcade-Challenges/README.md

 Function takes a number and returns the largest number obtained by deleting 1 digit.
 Number is converted to string to iterate through via for loop.
 Initially, first character is deleted and stored in variable "string".
 Next, it removes 1 character by concatenating everything around it to each other and checks if largest sum is bigger than that current string that has been parsedInt.
 Largest sum is then returned.

+## 52 longestWord

+Function takes a string and returns the longest substring.
+It matches a string against a regular expression and splits it into an array of substrings.
+Loops through array and checks if current string is larger than current largest string, if larger, then it sets it as the longest string.